 #9 Check to See If You Need a Power Converter

 Depending on what you bring on your trip, you may or may not need a power converter.
 Check your charger with a magnifying glass!
+If your appliance can take 230V you don't need one.

 #10 You Need Travel Plug Adapters!